zeljkofilipin/filipin.eu/_drafts/deep-work-thoughts.md

 Try turning off notifications for apps.
 Apps really really don't like it.
 TODO: screenshots.

 I used to have have a few tabs always open in my browser.
 Now I close all but the ones I'm currently using.

+### Chapter 2: Deep Work Is Rare

+#### Introduction

+Joel Spolsky of was way ahead of it's time when he introduced private offices in the Joel test.

+#### The Principle of Least Resistance

+Writing e-mail messages (and instant messages), phabricator tasks and similar in a way that the other person can quickly and easily respond might be harder to you short-term, but much better long-term.

+#### Rule #4: Drain the Shallows

+##### Finish Your Work by Five Thirty

+I'm really bad at this.
+I tend to start my work day late, and I tend to finish late.
+But, I don't work crazy hours.